xguse/movingthelamppost/blog/html/_sources/2013/07/12/installing_pyqt____because_it_s_too_good_for_pip_or_easy_install_.txt

 They use ``configure.py``.
 So ``pip`` and other `PyPI <https://pypi.python.org/pypi>`_ installer scripts will locate and download the code, but they will fail during the installation phase and complain that they can not be installed with ``setuptools``.

-This was infuriating me since I know that I had these installed on my last system.
+This was frustrating me since I know that I had these installed on my last system.
 I just couldn't remember how I did it.
 I must have done the whole thing manually.
 In any case, thanks to a `post <http://problemssol.blogspot.com/2010/12/compile-and-install-pyqt4-for-python27.html>`_ I found using the google box at http://problemssol.blogspot.com, I found a slightly easier way to get the job done.